biot08/rollbotexe/README.md

 You will need Python 3 (version 3.8 or greater) and Pip working

-To download the Discord library, run:
+To download the Discord and SQLite Async libraries, run:

 ~~~
 pip install -U discord.py
+pip3 install -U --user aiosqlite
 ~~~

 The token you acquired in the pre-requisites section is important here.